Satan’s Three Temptations: Lust Of The Eyes

 In addition, God holds individuals accountable only for the knowledge they possess, yet He holds them fully responsible for how they act upon it.
 Those who consider themselves wise and claim spiritual insight will be judged accordingly (James 3:1).
 This is particularly true for individuals like the Pharisees, who, despite their knowledge, deliberately choose to disregard it.
 They had no excuse for their continued sin and disobedience when they’ve studied scripture their whole lives, but failed to apply Proverbs 3:5-6, to trust in the Lord and not in their own understanding.
 This is why Jesus referred to the Pharisees as “the blind leading the blind” (Matthew 15:14).

-And this is why it is important for all believers to not be ignorant of scripture.
-We must learn and adhere to God’s Word everyday.
-And to maintain spiritual clarity we must guard our eyes and our hearts.
-Psalm 119:37 states, “Turn my eyes away from worthless things; preserve my life according to your word”.
-Additionally Proverbs 4:23 advises, “Above all else, guard your heart, for everything you do flows from it.”
-By turning our eyes away from worthless worldly temptations and towards God, we will ensure that our eyes will not be blind and internalize darkness in our hearts.
-Instead our eyes will be healthy and our hearts will reflect God’s light.
+And this is why it is vital for believers not to be ignorant of Scripture.
+We must learn and adhere to God’s Word daily.
+To maintain spiritual clarity, we must guard our eyes and our hearts.
+Psalm 119:37 states, “Turn my eyes away from worthless things; preserve my life according to your word.”
+Proverbs 4:23 advises, “Above all else, guard your heart, for everything you do flows from it.”
+By turning our eyes away from worthless worldly temptations and fixing them on Christ, we keep our spiritual vision clear.